Vancouver Island and Coast Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate is 55.5%.
-It decreased of 0.0 percentage points from October and expanded by 0.9 percentage points from same month last year.
+• The local employment rate is 56.1%.
+It grew by 0.6 percentage points from November and went up by 0.5 percentage points from same month last year.

-• Local unemployment rate reached 6.0%.
-It showed growth by 0.8 percentage points month-over-month, and rose by 0.9 percentage points year-over-year.
+• Local unemployment rate is 5.0%.
+It went down by 1.0 percentage points month-over-month, and declined by 0.0 percentage points year-over-year.

 Employment Trends